mengkydlufei/awesome_js/README.md

 > thanks to the project [30-seconds-for-everyday](https://github.com/pushmetop/30-seconds-for-everyday)

-> you deserve this glory
+> you deserve the glory